-* Investors pumped $520 mln into India's primary healthcare in 2012
+* Investors pumped $520 mln into India's primary healthcare

 * India's healthcare a play on rising spending power